Hit enter after type your search item

 $ git push origin master

-Meanwhile, the developer 2 also started working on that file and after completing the changes has the following code:
+Meanwhile, developer 2 also started working on that file and after completing the changes has the following code:

 Git merge conflict